Term of the Moment

 A datacenter full of servers connected to users via a private network or the public Internet.
 The cloud hosts any combination of websites, email, video calling, media streaming, AI processing and other data processing services.
 The terms cloud and "cloud computing" are generally synonymous (see cloud computing).

-A Cloud = Any Network
+The Cloud Symbol = Any Network

 The Network Looks Like a Cloud